nztim/logger/readme.md

 ###Usage

-Use the facade to write to custom log channels.
-Log files are stored in `storage/logs/custom`:
+Use the facade to write to custom log files.
+Files are stored in `storage/logs/custom`:

 ```
 Logger::info('auth', 'User x logged in from IP: 1.2.3.4');